Ley789/SimpleRayTracer/Thesis/thesis.md

 A color is represented as vector $\vec{c} = (r,g,b)$, with values in range of [0,1].
-The components are called channels, where each channel represents light intensity with, $r$ as the red, $g$ as the green and
+The components are called channels, where each channel represents light intensity with $r$ as the red, $g$ as the green and
 $b$ as the blue channel.
 We use the RGB color model to calculate the resulting color.

 E.g. $\vec{c} =(1, 0, 0)$ has a red channel of 100%, green channel of
-0% and blue channel 0%, so the resulting color is full intensity red.
+0% and blue channel 0%, so the resulting color is red with full intensity.

 ## Light

+**Comment: Eliminate defined, eliminate or clarify "source".**

 A light is a source that emits a color at a defined position in a defined direction with a defined decrease of illumination per distance.

-A point light sends light in all direction.
+A point light sends light in all directions.
-Direction light is a point light with no decrease illumination.
+Direction light is a point light with no decrease illumination. **Redo.**

 ## Transformations